Table of contents

 Estimates of international development co-operation

-Copy link to Estimates of international development co-operationColombia’s South-South co-operation is implemented through bilateral co-operation, regional projects, strategic alliances, triangular projects and humanitarian assistance, all of which are financed through FOCAI.
-According to OECD estimates based on available information from the government of Colombia, Colombia’s international development co-operation amounted to USD 5.14 million1 in 2024.
-This figure does not include assessed contributions to the multilateral system.
+Copy link to Estimates of international development co-operationColombia’s South-South co-operation is implemented through bilateral co-operation, regional projects, strategic alliances, triangular projects and humanitarian assistance, all of which are financed through the Cooperation and International Assistance Fund (FOCAI).
+According to OECD estimates based on available information from the government of Colombia, Colombia’s international development co-operation amounted to USD 6.90 million1 in 2025, compared to USD 5.14 million in 2024.

-Copy link to Triangular co-operationThe Colombian government is committed to elevating South-South and triangular co-operation to facilitate the implementation of the 2030 Agenda for Sustainable Development – as established at the Second High-level United Nations Conference on South-South Co-operation (BAPA+40).
+Copy link to South-South and triangular co-operationThe Colombian government is committed to elevating South-South and triangular co-operation to facilitate the implementation of the 2030 Agenda for Sustainable Development, as established at the Second High‑level United Nations Conference on South-South Co-operation (BAPA+40).
 Colombia prioritises countries in Latin America and the Caribbean and Africa for this co-operation, as well as other plurilateral mechanisms, such as the Pacific Alliance or the Andean Community.

 Learn more about triangular co-operation.
 Colombia is a member of the Global Partnership Initiative on Effective Triangular Co-operation.